Includes information on how to apply for visitor visas, bridging visas and transit visas and what you can bring into Australia.

 Contains Annual reports, budget and information, reviews and inquiries relating to research and statistics.

 What you need to know about working with us including employment opportunities and information about the Department’s Enterprise agreement.

 To maintain flexibility in the subclass 457 visa program, certain aspects of the program are subject to change from time to time.
 The aspects of the program that might change are contained in what is known as a legislative instrument.

-These legislative instruments are essentially legal documents that describe particular rules of the subclass 457 visa program that might be changed by the Minister for Immigration and Citizenship.
+These legislative instruments are essentially legal documents that describe particular rules of the subclass 457 visa program that might be changed by the Minister for Immigration and Border Protection.
 Legislative instruments are published on the ComLaw website.